modelearth/localsite/start/cloudflare/README.md

 You may want to leave off the proxy service for some domains.
 (With the proxy on, sometimes you'll need to  use the Cloudflare cache clearing button to view recent file changes.)

-Important: Turn on the proxy service for domains receiving a lot of traffic, otherwise you may exceed GitHubs allowed traffic levels.
+Important: Turn on the proxy service for domains receiving a lot of traffic, otherwise you may exceed GitHubs allowed traffic levels and encounter rate limiting.

 Nice overview of the [advantages of combining GitHub with Cloudflare](https://www.toptal.com/github/unlimited-scale-web-hosting-github-pages-cloudflare).